Sidney Nolan: Honours and awards

 In the 1963 New Year Honours List, Nolan was appointed CBE.
 In the 1981 Birthday Honours List, Nolan was appointed a Knight Bachelor for service to art, despite his war desertion.
 He received the Order of Merit (OM) in 1983.
 In 1983, Nolan settled in Herefordshire.
 The Sidney Nolan Trust, chaired by Lord Lipsey, was established in 1985 to support artists and musicians, and provide exhibition space for works by Nolan and others at The Rodd, north of Kington, Herefordshire.

 He was made a Companion of the Order of Australia (AC) in 1988 having declined being made an Officer in 1975.
 In 1975, Sir John Kerr, the then Governor-General, wrote to the Queen's then Private Secretary, Sir Martin Charteris, to inform him of Nolan's decision to decline.
 Kerr indicated in his letter that he thought Nolan should have been offered the rank of Companion instead and that he had intended to convey his view to Sir Garfield Barwick, the inaugural Chair of the Order of Australia Council, but that Barwick had already sent Nolan the letter asking whether Barwick would decline the honour of AO.
 Kerr speculated to Charteris that, having been made CBE in the 1960s, being made an AO, "...may have seemed to him no great advancement."

 He was also elected an honorary member of the American Academy of Arts and Letters and a member of the Royal Academy of Arts.

+Appraisal

+British businessman Alistair McAlpine (1942–2014), who knew Nolan personally and was a collector of his art, wrote of his style in a 2002 memoir:

+His landscape is the hard landscape of Australia, not the Sunday bush of the colloquial painter.
+His people are the men and women of adversity and the Aboriginals of desolate bush and haunting ceremonies.
+There is a toughness and a directness in these paintings, often rushed out from a night of frenzied painting (..)
+Living in London, he painted Australia even when the subject was Greece or Italy.
+There was no aesthetic that Sidney Nolan was not prepared to prey upon in aid of his Australian paintings.